 Pronunication: miss-KANTH-us sy-NEN-sis

-Also known as porcupine grass—Miscanthis sinensis 'Strictus'—this green and pale yellow upright beauty dies back in winter, then comes back strong in the spring, whether or not i has been trimmed.
-It can grow 5 feet or higher and about 5 feet wide, even if you prune it during its growing season, which is spring and summer in the Western United States.
+Also known as porcupine grass—Miscanthis sinensis 'Strictus'—this green and pale yellow upright beauty dies back in winter, then comes back strong in the spring, whether or not it's been trimmed.
+It can grow 5 feet or taller and about 5 feet wide, even if you prune it during its growing season, which is spring and summer in the Western United States.

 06 of 13

 It's easy to forget that bamboo is actually a member of the grass family, but think about it: bamboo grows upright and spreads quickly (sometimes too much), and requires a regular watering schedule during the first growing season to establish a deep, extensive root system.
 A native of China, bamboo was introduced to the Western world sometime after the mid-19th century.

 Types of bamboo that are popular for residential landscaping include:

 - Mexican Weeping